ezeon69/Final-Project/README.md

 Our final project lets you track the meals you eat by letting you input the information about said meals.
 You can view the meals you've eaten for the day, as well as the total calories, protein, fats, and carbohydrates you've eaten that day.
 You can also view the meals you've eaten on other days, as well as view the total of only one macronutrient value.
 In addition, you can see all of the meals you've tracked on here.

-Working features/things you should test: java MealTracker
+Working features/things you should test: java MealTracker - to add your meal

-java MealTracker total
+java MealTracker (date) total - shows total nutrients for one date

-java MealTracker total (date) (fats/calories/carbs/protein)
+java MealTracker total (date) (fats/calories/carbs/protein) - shows one type of nutrient for that date

-java MealTracker (date) to (date)
+java MealTracker (date) to (date) - shows total nutrients for the range of dates

 Unresolved bugs:

-How to compile/run:
+How to compile/run: Compile it normally (javac MealTracker.java)

 How to use: